A Python GPU-accelerated solver for the Gross-Pitaevskii equation and applications to many-body cavity QED: GPU-accelerated PyTorch implementation

 To accurately compare GPU and CPU performance, we adopt the methodology from Ref.~\cite{smith2022gpu} and, to minimize the impact of slow data transfers between CPU RAM and GPU memory, we pre-allocate the necessary tensors on the respective devices.
 The figure of merit of our benchmark is the execution time averaged over five independent runs, each involving $10^3$ steps of imaginary time propagation, across various two-dimensional grid sizes ($N = N_x \times N_y$).
 The results, depicted in Fig.~\ref{fig:full_times_reduced_new}, highlight the performance differences and the significant speedup achieved with GPU acceleration.

 The data reveals a consistent and substantial speedup in GPU execution for all grid sizes and processors tested.
 Notably, the speed-up becomes significant for $\sqrt{N} \gtrsim 2^{6}$ points per side, reaching up to a $40$-fold increase for $\sqrt{N} \gtrsim 2^{9}$.
 Note that the comparison is conducted on grids where the number of samples in each direction is an integer power of two, where the FFT algorithm is maximally efficient~\cite{cufft}.
 Nevertheless, we do not record qualitative deviations from the observed trend for non-optimal grid sizes.
 The GPU scaling behavior presents two distinct patterns.
-For smaller grids, the execution time appears constant.
+For smaller grids, the execution time appears constant and stable around a value which depends on the processor's specifications, e.g. number of CUDA cores, clock speed and memory bandwidth, as well as its instantaneous workload.
 Conversely, for larger grids, the behavior mirrors that of CPUs, showing a power-law dependence on $N$.
 This shift is interpreted as the GPU reaching its limit for simultaneous data operations, necessitating sequential batch processing for larger grids.
+This hypothesis is supported by the observation that the device reaching first the turning point is the \texttt{GeForce RTX 3070} GPU, which is the one of the three with the least amount of memory.
+It is then followed by the \texttt{GeForce RTX 4090}, and finally the \texttt{RTX A6000} which is the one with the largest memory.
 Additionally, using regular precision floats, which require half the memory, we can extend the range of values of $N$ where this efficient flat computation rate is observed.

+Furthermore, in Fig.~\ref{fig:full_times_reduced_new} we present a performance comparison between our package and the \texttt{GPELab} library in MATLAB.
+Both the software packages demonstrate comparable execution time when run on the same CPU machine.
+However, it is worth noting that \texttt{GPELab} currently does not support GPU acceleration, whereas our package takes full advantage of this capability, leading to drastically better performance on GPU systems.